MFlisar/RXBus/README.md

 #Demo

-Just check out the DemoActivity, is will show the base usage and the difference between the `RXBus` and the `RXQueueBus`
+Just check out the DemoActivity, it will show the base usage and the difference between the `RXBus` and the `RXQueueBus`

 #Usage (simple)